Mlaynedere/Network-Protocol-Verification-Tool/README.md

   <img src="https://img.shields.io/badge/library-pytz-lightblue.svg">
 </p>

 A multi-purpose network management tool written in Python that checks network protocols and tests the netowrk's security using several libraries.
-The script analyzes BGP used in the netowrk infrastructure and checks for S-ARP, TLS, SSL, and IPsec.
+The script analyzes BGP used in the netowrk infrastructure and checks for S-ARP, TLS, and IPsec.
 In addition, this tool also performs a vulnerability scan on the network using Nmap and simulates an ARP spoofing attack to test the robustness of the netowrk at its 2nd layer.
 This tool is **strictly for educational purposes** and should not be used for malicious activities.

 ## Project Overview

--**IPsec**
+### **IPsec**
   - Function to make sure packets are sent from the device using IPsec protocol
   - Validates IP header
   - Checks for protocol number